Medical Receptionist Certificate

 Certificate program requirements

 This 24 credit-hour certificate program is designed for the individual who is interested in working in a medical facility at the front desk.
 The certificate offers the skills necessary to work as an office assistant in a medical office or health care related facility.
 Administrative duties include patient and visitor reception, appointment scheduling, appointment confirmation calls, maintaining files, insurance verification, insurance claims processing, billing and collections, health care records management, and other clerical front desk duties.
 A 160-hour externship in a medical facility is offered during spring and fall semesters only, during the last semester of the program.
-For more information attend a Health Career Information Session or schedule an appointment with your Student Development Faculty Counselor.
+For more information attend a Health Career Information Session or schedule an appointment with an academic advisor.

 A grade of C or better is required in all courses.